Skip to main content

 Hardware

 Hardware requirements scale based on the size of your deployments.
-Minimum recommendations are outlined here.
+The minimum requirements are:

-Resource Profiling captures the results of tests to determine minimum resource requirements for the K3s agent, the K3s server with a workload, and the K3s server with one agent.
-It also contains analysis about what has the biggest impact on K3s server and agent utilization, and how the cluster datastore can be protected from interference from agents and workloads.
+Resource Profiling captures the results of tests and analysis to determine minimum resource requirements for the K3s agent, the K3s server with a workload, and the K3s server with one agent.

 Disks